The BANI World and Global Mobility

 • Collaboration within a project might cause delays in working on the project.

-Tips To Manage Virtual Teams
+Tips To Lead Global Teams

-1 – Build Trust
+1 – Build Trust and Psychological Safety

-2 – Clear Goals, Standards & Rules
+2 – Have Clear Goals, Standards and Rules

 Managers need to set clear goals for each member separately and for the team as a whole.
 Performance standards and communication rules must also be clearly defined to avoid misunderstandings and harmful assumptions.
 In addition, they should be clear on tasks and processes.

-3 – Constant Communication
+3 – Implement Constant Communication

 4 – Build a Team Rhythm